 - The alleged offender allegedly commits any grand theft and, in the course of committing the offense the alleged offender uses a motor vehicle as an instrumentality, other than merely as a getaway vehicle, to assist in committing the offense and thereby damages the real property of another, or in the course of committing the offense the alleged offender causes damage to the real or personal property of another in excess of $1,000.

-Grand theft auto is the second-degree felony offense of grand theft in the second degree if the property stolen is valued at $20,000 or more, but less than $100,000.
+Grand theft auto is the second-degree felony offense of grand theft in the second degree if the property that was stolen is valued at $20,000 or more, but less than $100,000.
 In all other cases in which the stolen property is a motor vehicle, auto theft is the third-degree felony offense of grand theft in the third degree.

 The possible consequences of a grand theft auto conviction are severe.
 Depending on the specific grade of the alleged offense, an individual could be subject to one the following statutory maximum sentences: